NLPatVCU/RelEx/relex/guide/Segmentation_Mod_guide.md

 ## Data Segmentation

 ### Flags:
-No_relation : If relation doesn't exist between two entities and the flag is enabled, the entity pair is assigned to the no_relation label.
+- no_relation : If relation doesn't exist between two entities and the flag is enabled, the entity pair is assigned to the no_relation label.
-same_entity_relation: check whether relation exists between same type of entities
+- same_entity_relation: check whether relation exists between same type of entities

 ### Code
 Following snippet shows how to run segmentation module to extract segments of the i2b2-2010 dataset TeP (test - problem category).